-• Grilled romaine lettuce requires just 5 ingredients (one is optional) and 10 minutes!
+• So easy: Grilled romaine lettuce recipe requires just 5 ingredients and 10 minutes.

-• This romaine lettuce recipe is super versatile – serve it up as an appetizer, salad, or side!
+• Versatile: This lettuce recipe is super versatile – serve it up as an appetizer, salad, or side dish.

-• If there’s any dish that will encourage you and your kids to eat more salad, it’s this grilled romaine lettuce!
+• Crowd pleasing: If there’s any dish that will encourage you and your kids to eat more salad, it’s this grilled romaine!

 Romaine hearts, olive oil, garlic, salt, anchovy paste.

-• Mix the sauce: In a small bowl, combine the oil, garlic, salt, and anchovy paste (if using).
+• Mix the sauce: In a small bowl, combine the oil, garlic, salt, and anchovy paste.

-• Brush the lettuce: Preheat the grill to medium-high heat (500F/260C) and brush it with oil.
-Then brush both sides of the Romaine heart lightly with the marinade/sauce.
+• Brush the lettuce: Preheat grill to medium-high heat and oil grill grates with oiled paper towel.
+Then brush both sides of each romaine heart lightly with the sauce.

 • Dress the lettuce: Brush both sides of the grilled romaine hearts once more, this time being liberal, so all the layers soak up the delicious flavor.
 Then serve warm or cold!